Elbit Systems U.S. Subsidiary Awarded $29 Million in Orders Under ID/IQ Contract to Upgrade U.S. Army Pilots Night Vision Systems

 PR Newswire

 Under the orders, Elbit Systems of America will upgrade the U.S. Army active duty and National Guard rotary-wing aviation units' AN/AVS-6 Aviator's Night Vision Imaging Systems (ANVIS) with high performance white phosphor image intensifier tubes.
-The night vision upgrade to the U.S. Army fleet's legacy ANVIS goggles will replace the existing green image intensification.
+The night vision upgrade to the U.S. Army fleet's legacy ANVIS goggles will replace the existing green image intensification with high performance white phosphor image intensifier tubes.
 White phosphor enhances the ANVIS goggles as it presents visuals in black and white detail, which may appear more natural to the eye.
-The new image intensification tubes will also provide better contrast, along with high image resolution at greater distances for pilots.
+The new image intensification tubes will also provide better contrast, along with high image resolution at greater distances for Pilots.

 About Elbit Systems